Comfort food season is here and that means one thing in the Midwest: hotdish, casseroles, and soup.

 Ways to Use Condensed Soup

-There are many recipes that call for a can of condensed cream of mushroom soup.
+Many recipes which call for a can of condensed cream of mushroom soup.
 They’re usually casserole or as us Minnesotans refer to it, hotdish type recipes, where a lot of stuff is combined and baked together.
 They’re creamy and totally indulgent.

 As I mentioned, you can turn it into an actual soup dish by adding additional liquid like more stock/broth or water.
 Serve it with a loaf of crusty bread or a side salad.